 Most South Beach Dieters tell us that grocery shopping is a once or twice-weekly affair.
 To maximize your trips, it’s important to buy nutritious, versatile, meal-building ingredients.
 We’ve rounded up some of our favorite keto meal prep picks that make life easier, healthier and tastier.

-Here are six meal prep items to keep in your keto-friendly kitchen:
+Now keep reading to learn more about these six must-have meal prep items to keep in your keto-friendly kitchen:

 With a shelf life of more than a month, onions have the ability to bring rich depth to virtually any sauce or dish.
 According to Healthline, they also contain vital nutrients like fiber, potassium, antioxidants and vitamin C and B. For these reasons, they are at the top of our meal prep shopping list.
 Roast them, sauté them, caramelize them or grill them.
 You can even enjoy them raw!
 Red, white and yellow onions are all approved non-starchy vegetables on the South Beach Diet.